Mildmay Hurdle Course

 The chasers may take centre stage on Grand National Saturday, but the hurdlers aren’t left out entirely.
-Topping the bill over the smaller obstacles is this event, the Ryanair Hurdle, for the stayers which sees many of the contenders from the Cheltenham Stayers’ Hurdle lock horns once again.
+Topping the bill over the smaller obstacles is this event, the Liverpool Hurdle, for the stayers which sees many of the contenders from the Cheltenham Stayers’ Hurdle lock horns once again.

 This race was run for the first time in 1974 when known as the Long Distance Hurdle.
 It actually took place at Ascot until 2004 when it made the switch to Aintree and became known officially as the Liverpool Hurdle.
 Up until 2013 it was the opening race of the whole meeting on the Thursday.